Augustine Prevost

-Augustine Prévost (born Augustin Prevost; 22 August 1723 - 5/6 May 1786) was a Genevan soldier best known for his service in the British Army during the Seven Years' War and the American War of Independence.
+Major-General Augustine Prevost (born Augustin Prevost; 22 August 1723 - 5/6 May 1786) was a Genevan army officer best known for his service in the British Army during the Seven Years' War and American War of Independence.

 Early life and career

-Prévost was born on 22 August 1723 in Geneva (now in Switzerland).
+Prevost was born on 22 August 1723 in Geneva.
 He was the son of Augustin Prevost, a member of Geneva's Council of Two Hundred, and Louise Martine.
-He began his military career in service of the Kingdom of Sardinia, and later became an officer in Dutch service.
+He began his military career in the Royal Sardinian Army, and later served as an officer in Dutch States Army.

 Career in the British Army

-Like his younger brothers Jacques-Marc (1736–1781) and Jacques Prevost (1725–1776), Prévost entered British service as a major in the 60th Regiment of Foot (Royal American Regiment) at the regiment's establishment in 1756.
+Like his younger brothers Jacques-Marc (1736–1781) and Jacques (1725–1776), Prevost entered British service as a major in the 60th Regiment of Foot (Royal American Regiment) at the regiment's establishment in 1756.
 He fought and was wounded during the North American phase of the Seven Years' War, known in the United States as the 'French and Indian War.'

 In 1763 he briefly acted as the interim military Governor of West Florida.
-After the war, Prévost was posted to the West Indies, where he served as deputy inspector general at Kingston, Jamaica.
+After the war, Prevost was posted to the West Indies, where he served as deputy inspector general at Kingston, Jamaica.
 He was promoted to colonel in 1774.

 American War of Independence

-By the summer of 1776, Prévost was in charge of a contingent of the 60th stationed in St. Augustine, the capital of British East Florida.
-In the winter of 1778, following a proposal of Lord George Germain, Prévost, now a brigadier general, was given orders by General Sir Henry Clinton to invade Georgia.
-Prévost dispatched two units north: one under the command of lieutenant-colonel Lewis V. Fuser and the other under his brother Jacques-Marc.
+By the summer of 1776, Prevost was in charge of a contingent of the 60th stationed in St. Augustine, the capital of British East Florida.
+In the winter of 1778, following a proposal of Lord George Germain, Prevost, now a brigadier general, was given orders by General Sir Henry Clinton to invade Georgia.
+Prevost dispatched two units north: one under the command of lieutenant-colonel Lewis V. Fuser and the other under his brother Jacques-Marc.

-Prévost arrived at Savannah, Georgia on 17 January 1779 which was protected by British Lieutenant Colonel Archibald Campbell.
-Prévost assumed command but also sent the message to General Clinton that he wished to resign, believing that a younger man should take his place.
+Prevost arrived at Savannah, Georgia on 17 January 1779 which was protected by British Lieutenant Colonel Archibald Campbell.
+Prevost assumed command but also sent the message to General Clinton that he wished to resign, believing that a younger man should take his place.
 In May 1779, his troops launched an unsuccessful raid against Charles Town, South Carolina, and looted the countryside during their retreat.
 The major engagement of the affair was the Battle of Stono Creek, a British victory.
 In September 1779, Brigadier General George Garth was sent to replace him, travelling from New York on HMS Experiment.
-Garth was, however, captured before he could reach Savannah and Prévost remained to defend the town from a combined French and Continental force in an action that came to be known as the siege of Savannah.
+Garth was, however, captured before he could reach Savannah and Prevost remained to defend the town from a combined French and Continental force in an action that came to be known as the siege of Savannah.

-Prévost retired to England in 1780.
+Prevost retired to England in 1780.
 He died in East Barnet, London on 5 or 6 May 1786.